tjohnston-softdev/worklink-database/readme.md

 On 7 August 2021, I made revisions to the original schema and released a separate version.
 However, I have already discontinued the WF Link project as a whole.
 See [here](https://github.com/tjohnston-softdev/worklink-api-orig#further-development) as to why.

+As of 28 March 2022, I have withdrawn any further plans to reboot this project.

 ---

 ## Disclaimer